RogerSelwyn/O365-HomeAssistant/README.md

 `name` | `string` | `True` | The name of the sensor.

 ## Authentication
+_**NOTE:** The default authentication method has changed from version 3.2.0.
+The default is now to use the method which does not require access to your HA instance from the internet.
+If you previously did not set alt_auth_flow or had it set to False, please set it to True.
+This will only impact people re-authenticating._

 ### Default auth flow
 After setting up configuration.yaml and restarting home assistant a persistent notification will be created.
 1. Click on this notification.